da380/PartIIStatistics/README.md

 ## Q&A session

-There will be a Q&A session on the material towards the end of term, where you can ask about anything in the notebooks.
-The date and time will be announced separately.
+There will be a Q&A session on the material on **Friday 20th November, 12–1 pm, in Harker 1**, where you can ask about anything in the notebooks.

 ## Issues or feedback